European Gravitational Observatory: Membership

 The two founding members are the French CNRS and Italian INFN.
 The Dutch Nikhef joined as an observer in 2007 and a full member in early 2021.
+Institutions from Poland, Spain and Belgium joined EGO as observers in 2023, with the Belgian FWO and FNRS joining as full members in March 2025.

 Budget

 EGO has an annual budget of €9 million split evenly between the French CNRS and Italian INFN.
 It also receives contributions in kind from the Dutch NIKHEF.